 A Variety of Approaches

 The sociology of crime and punishment fascinates Professors David Garland, James Jacobs, and Jerome Skolnick.
 Garland, the author of the seminal The Culture of Control: Crime and Social Order in the Contemporary Society, virtually invented the field of the sociology of punishment, while Jacobs and Skolnick, co-directors of the Center for Research in Crime and Justice, are experts on organized crime and the sociology of policing, respectively.
 Jacobs has taught Criminal Procedure, Federal Criminal Law, and Juvenile Justice.
-Professor Anthony Thompson takes a more hands-on sociological approach: He is the founder of the country’s first Criminal Defense and Reentry Clinic, one of the nine criminal law clinics available to students.
+Professor Anthony Thompson takes a more hands-on sociological approach: He is the founder of the country’s first Community Reentry and Reintegration Clinic, now part of the Criminal Defense and Reentry Clinic, one of the eight criminal law clinics available to students.